 Shaping & Decorating the Cheese Ball (15 minutes)

-- Once the cheese mixture has chilled enough to handle, place the mixture on a large piece of plastic wrap.
+- Once the mixture has chilled enough to handle, place the mixture on a large piece of plastic wrap.
 Fold the wrap around the cheese, then shape it into a smooth ball.
 Use your hands to shape one end into a point to make the hedgehog’s head.

 - Unwrap the hedgehog and place him on the serving board.
 Make any adjustments to the shape, smoothing holes or creases with the back of a spoon.